Include everybody. Create accessible content.

 Accessibility is not about disability, it’s about inclusivity.
 Inaccessible websites frustrate users and create barriers for people that want to engage with your organization.

-Save time with automated testing
+Save time with automated web accessibility testing

 Your team hasn’t the time to trawl through thousands of web pages looking for errors.